 Mobile wallets are purpose-built to make smartphone payments easy.
 They’re growing steadily, but consumer adoption still varies in each market.

 In Asia, Chinese shoppers increasingly expect to pay with Alipay or WeChat Pay - even for high-value items.
 While in Western markets, Apple Pay and Google Pay dominate.

 Apple Pay was introduced in 2014 and is accepted in major English-speaking markets like the US, Canada, the UK, Australia, Singapore and Hong Kong.
 It’s a secure method with high authorization rates.

-Google Pay supports cards from the US, UK, Australia, Hong Kong, Japan, and Russia (with Canada, South Korea and Brazil coming soon).
+Google Pay supports cards online transactions from 60+ countries and in-store payments from 19+ countries.
 Android has 80% smartphone market share worldwide.

 Samsung Pay is available for point of sale only.
 Unlike the other wallets, it has the functionality to pay on terminals that aren’t enabled for NFC.